danbev/learning-nodejs/README.md

     const lists = unrefed === true ? unrefedLists : refedLists;

 We know that unrefed is false so lists will be the refedLists which is an object keyed with the millisecond that a timeout is due to expire.
-The value of eqch key is a linkedlist of timers that expire at the same time.
+The value of each key is a linkedlist of timers that expire at the same time.

     var list = lists[msecs];